 Account Setting Default Description/Values Name n/a (Read-only for existing accounts) The user name for the account.
-(New account) Type in a unique name for the account, meeting the following requirements: • Maximum length = 20 characters. • All characters must be lowercase. • The first character cannot be a number. - Can start with [a-z] - After the first character, can contain [a-z 0-9] Role n/a (Read-only for existing accounts) The Role assigned to the account.
-(New account) Select the Role for the user account, either: • Administrator • Operator • Guest For details on roles, see Role-based Authorization.
-Old Password n/a i Note This is not required for other accounts since an administrator is frequently asked to change the password by users who have forgotten their passwords.
+(New account) Type in a unique name for the account, meeting the following requirements: • Maximum length = 20 characters. • All characters must be lowercase. • The first character cannot be a number; must start with [a-z] • After the first character, can contain [a-z 0-9] Role n/a (Read-only for existing accounts) The Role assigned to the account.
+(New account) Select the Role for the user account, either: • Administrator • Operator • Guest Old Password n/a (Your own account only) Type in your current password.
+Note This is not required for other accounts since an administrator is frequently asked to change the password by users who have forgotten their passwords.
 Password n/a Type in the new password.
 Confirmation password n/a Re-type the new password.
-Public Keys n/a Lists any public key files that have been uploaded for this account. • To add a public key, click Upload. • To delete a public key, select it from the list and click Delete.
-See Managing Public Key Authentication.
-Fingerprint n/a Tip A public key fingerprint is a short sequence of bytes which you can copy and use to identify or look for a public key.
+Public Keys n/a Lists any public key files that have been uploaded for this account. • To add a public key, click Upload . • To delete a public key, select it from the list and click Delete .
+Fingerprint n/a Displays the fingerprint for the selected public key (when you click a filename in the Public Keys list).
+Tip A public key fingerprint is a short sequence of bytes which you can copy and use to identify or look for a public key.